Addiction | 5 min read

 Some of the most common withdrawal symptoms are:

 The withdrawal symptoms generally appear within 12 to 48 hours following your last dose of kratom capsules.
 Most people go through withdrawals for about 3 days.
 Many heavy users have a more challenging detox.
 Post-acute withdrawal syndrome (PAWS) can happen to anyone that is detoxing.
 The symptoms include insomnia, depression, and anxiety that come in waves.
-Some folks feel back to normal after a few weeks, others experience PAWS for months before they’re back to their old selves.
+Some folks feel back to normal after a few weeks; others experience PAWS for months before returning to their old selves.

 When you realize that you have a problem and that it’s time to stop taking kratom capsules, there are a couple of routes you can take.
-Some people choose to quit cold turkey, while others wean themselves off of it.
+Some people quit cold turkey, while others wean themselves off it.
 Either way, it never hurts to reach out and talk to local addiction specialists or behavioral health services professionals in your area to help you through this tough time.

 Weaning or tapering is a process that involves cutting down your dosage over a few weeks until you are finally going without kratom capsules.
-This gentle strategy works for many individuals, while other people prefer to quit cold turkey so they can be done and over with the withdrawals.
-However, this is generally not the most effective way to ensure long-term recovery, as it can be hard to avoid using other drugs without a support system in place.
+This gentle strategy works for many individuals, while others prefer to quit cold turkey so they can be done and over with the withdrawals.
+However, this is generally not the most effective way to ensure long-term recovery, as it can be hard to avoid using other drugs without a support system.

-If you or a loved one are addicted to kratom capsules, you can get clean.
+You can get clean if you or a loved one are addicted to kratom capsules.
 There are many ways to get through the withdrawals and detox.
 First, you can talk to your doctor.
 Your doctor wants you to be healthy, so reaching out and asking for help to get through detox can make things much easier.
-Next, it may be most beneficial to long-term recovery success to get help at a professional rehab facility, that can ease the transition from using drugs to sobriety.
-Detoxing this way is proven to be most beneficial for someone seeking lifelong recovery.
+Next, getting help at a professional rehab facility that can ease the transition from using drugs to sobriety may be most beneficial to long-term recovery success.
+Detoxing this way is most beneficial for someone seeking lifelong recovery.